haskell/ghcup-hs/docs/about.md

 ## FAQ

+### Is ghcup really the main installer?

+This is based on the Haskell survey results from 2022, which show that more than half of survey participants use GHCup: https://taylor.fausak.me/2022/11/18/haskell-survey-results/

 ### Why reimplement stack?

 GHCup is not a reimplementation of stack.
 The only common part is automatic installation of GHC,